What Is the Best Roof for Solar Panels?

 Mounting Solar Panels on Tile Roofs

-If you have a tile roof, solar panels can be installed using a standard penetrating mount that slightly raises them above the roof.
-Since tiles don’t always have identical, uniform shapes, cutting or removing certain tiles is sometimes necessary when making way for the mounts.
-This can result in extra labor costs.
+If you have a tile roof, technicians can install solar panels using a standard penetrating mount that raises them slightly above the roof.
+Because tiles don’t always have uniform shapes, cutting or removing some tiles might be necessary to make way for mounts.
+In turn, this effort can result in extra labor costs.

 For one, how you move across the roof itself is radically different.
 Clay tile is highly resilient to the elements, but it’s not so resilient to installation teams’ footsteps.
 However, Freedom Solar is meticulous when servicing this market — we’re well trained on moving across clay roofs without breaking tiles.

-Even though tiled roofs are aesthetically pleasing since they have more range in appearance, they’re typically more expensive (although not as much as metal) and heavier than other roofing materials.
-But they’re also long-lasting and generally more waterproof than other roof types.
+Although tiled roofs are visually pleasing because they have more range in appearance, they’re typically heavier and more expensive than other roofing materials.
+(Granted, they’re not as expensive as metal roofs.)
+Nonetheless, they’re long-lasting and generally more waterproof than other roofing types.

-Around 90% of roofs in California and Arizona have tile roofs, but they’re growing in popularity in areas such as Central Texas, where preferences are changing alongside spiking population rates.
+Tile roofing is widespread in California and Arizona, and it’s growing in popularity nationwide.
+For example, in areas like Central Texas, preferences are changing alongside spiking population rates.

 Mounting Solar Panels on Tar and Gravel Roofs

-While most tar and gravel rooftops are flat (some sloped roofs use tar and gravel), it’s still possible to install solar panels on them.
-However, you’ll need to ensure that your solar panel system is mounted and angled at 30 degrees with tilt bracks so that your panels receive optimal sunlight for your home’s energy generation.
+Although most tar and gravel rooftops are flat (some sloped roofs use tar and gravel), you can still install solar panels on them.
+However, you’ll need to ensure technicians mount and angle your solar panel system at 30 degrees with tilt brackets.
+This guarantees your panels receive optimal sunlight for energy generation.

-Even though maneuvering around flat roofs to get work done is easy, you should still consider hiring a labor crew or contractor for the mounting and orientation of your solar panel system if you’re inexperienced with the installation process.
+And even though working on flat roofs is easy, you should still consider hiring a labor crew or contractor to mount and orient your solar panel system.
+This is doubly true if you’re inexperienced with the installation process.

-Many homeowners enjoy tar and gravel rooftops because they’re the most budget-friendly and have a lifespan of about 20 to 25 years.
-They’re also sealed tight to prevent cracks and leaks while also providing a great, flat support surface for your solar panel system.
+Many homeowners like tar and gravel rooftops because they’re budget-friendly and have about a 20- to 25-year life span.
+Plus, they have tight seals to prevent cracks and leaks and provide a strong, flat support surface for your solar panel system.